Who is and isn't performing at the inauguration?

 The Mormon Tabernacle Choir

-The Mormon Tabernacle Choir has performed at the past five inaugural ceremonies, and in 2017, they are set for a sixth.
+The Mormon Tabernacle Choir has performed at five past inaugural ceremonies, and in 2017, they are set for a sixth.
 The choir is an award-winning, volunteer institution within the Church of Jesus Christ of Latter-day Saints.

 The group is based out of Salt Lake City, Utah, and dates back to the founding of the Mormon Church.

-Note: This post has been updated